Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 Deadline: January 31st

-The American Association for Marriage and Family Therapy Research & Education Foundation hosts the Minority Fellowship Program yearly to provide stipends from $6,600 to $36,000 as well as lifetime mentoring to master’s and doctoral students of color.
-Eligibility criteria includes enrolling full-time or part-time for an accredited MFT degree, being U.S. citizens or permanent residents, having AAMFT membership, and showing commitment to serving ethnic minority populations.
+The American Association for Marriage and Family Therapy Research & Education Foundation hosts the Minority Fellowship Program.
+The annual award provides stipends from $6,600 to $36,000 as well as lifetime mentoring to master’s and doctoral students of color.
+Eligibility criteria includes:

 Contact